AntonGrn/esp-mqtt-client/README.md

 # MQTT Client
-Simple template for creating MQTT clients (subsribe and/or publish to topics).
+Simple template for creating ESP8266 MQTT clients: Subsribe and/or publish to topics.

-Intended for implementation on ESP8266 (and alike).

 Developed for use with [Home Assistant](https://www.home-assistant.io/) (Mosquitto broker).